lichenc/SpringBoot_activiti7/README.md

 # SpringBoot_activiti7
+new branch

-creating a new branch is quick.
+Creating a new branch is quick & simple.